Maajith9127/Maajith9127/README.md

 - Forces location-based check-ins — you have to *actually* be there
 - Strict Mode prevents you from deleting commitments mid-session
 - Randomized verification alarms catch you throughout a session
-- Real penalties for failure — money stakes, device restrictions, accountability actions
+- Real penalties for failure — money stakes, social exposure, accountability actions
+- Once a commitment is set, the backend locks the rules — you cannot lower your own stakes mid-session
+- If you genuinely can't show up, a hardened waiver flow exists — but it has a hard deadline and can't be spoofed

 > Force yourself to stay at the library 6–9 PM.
 Block distracting apps while you're there.
 > Random checks verify your presence.
 Leave early — face consequences.
+> Try to cheat the system — it already assumed you would.

 **[Watch the demo →]( )**